Interview Question: "Are You Willing To Relocate?"

-If you’re interviewing for a position and the hiring manager asks if you're willing to relocate, it's important to answer this question honestly.
-Learning how to answer this question can better your chances of receiving a job offer and possibly prepare you for relocation.
+One common question you may encounter when interviewing for a position based in a different location involves moving closer to work.
+If the hiring manager asks if you're willing to relocate, it's important to answer honestly.
+Regardless of your field, learning how to answer this question can improve your chances of receiving a job offer and may prepare you for relocation.

-Why employers ask “Are you willing to relocate?"
+Why employers ask, "Are you willing to relocate?"

 How to answer "Are you willing to relocate?"

-2. Create a relocation plan
+1. Create a relocation plan

-To determine if you feel comfortable moving, you can create a potential relocation plan.
-First, you should examine the cost of living where you would move.
-Compare your current cost of living with the new location’s and your potential earnings.
-The more thoroughly you research your potential life in your new location, the more honestly you can answer the question.
+Examine the cost of living: Compare your current cost of living with the new location and your potential earnings.
+The more thoroughly you research your potential new area, the more honestly you can answer the question.